FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 - **Improved monitorig**: The log monitor should further have scripts which monitor for diffrent log baselines and corelations of log events.
 More rules and/or algorithms should be developed and implemented to better analyze/correlate logs, in order to categorize/report their security standing accurately.
 - **Improved log storage**: The storage method should employ a more robust solution such as a database.
 This will enable using queries to monitor log activity, and unlock a lot of potential for analysis.
 - **Support of Windows**: This project does **not** provide a log monitoring solution for the Windows operating system and new code will required to do so.
+- **Notificaiton system**: This project produces simple security messages based on log analysis.
+However, intergration of notication systems (emails, SMS, 3rd party alerts) should be implemented to consume the security messages generated, so as to offer better alerts.
 # Conclusion
 Building a log monitoring solution is a very demanding endavour.